62 million smokers and vaping enthusiasts reached since 2015!

 Will THC-JD show up on a drug test?

 Stop consuming cannabis products of any kind before a drug test or pre-employment screening.
-While we don’t know the specifics of THC-JD metabolization, we can make an educated guess based on our knowledge of other hemp-derived cannabinoids.
+While we don’t know the specifics of THC-JD metabolization, we can make an educated guess based on our knowledge of other THC variants.

 It’s probable that THC-JD will convert into THC-COOH after processing, much like delta 8 or delta 9 THC.
 You only need a small amount of this metabolite in your system to test positive.
 As far as a drug panel is concerned, there’s no difference between marijuana and psychoactive hemp.